 The CCRP-funded grant supporting Andean Grains in Ecuador for the past eight years was led by CORPOINIAP, a semi-private entity with a mandate to manage funds for INIAP, the Ecuadorian research institute.
 It closed in 2012.
 INIAP decided to collaborate with EkoRural, a non-government development organization to continue research activities for this project.

-Generate segregating populations and lines to obtain new quinoa varieties with the best agricultural characteristics and accepted by farmers and the market.
+Generate segregating populations and lines to obtain new quinoa varieties with the best agricultural characteristics and acceptance by farmers and the market.

-Seek new quinoa varieties with large, white grains, resistant to mildew, low saponin content, early-maturing, high performance, and adaptable to the agro-climatic conditions and the small farmers’ preferences.
+Seek new quinoa varieties with large, white grains resistant to mildew, low saponin content, early-maturing, high performance, and adaptable to agro-climatic conditions and smallholder farmers’ preferences.

 Start a cross plan to develop lupin varieties resistant to anthracnose, which can completely destroy a lupin field.

 Segregated populations and lines to obtain new varieties of quinoa with better agronomic characteristics and with market and farmer acceptance generated.

 Sources of resistance to anthracnose will be identified in accessions in the lupin germplasm bank at INIAP.